 - Ending Female Pain: A Woman’s Manual by Isa Herrera, MSPT is a ground breaking book for women with pelvic and sexual pain, containing dozens of easy, helpful exercises and tips that offers hope for patients with pelvic floor problems, vulvodynia, IC, etc. etc. This book gives you vital, easy and effective stretches, exercises and tips to help you take control and manage your pelvic pain symptoms.

-- New in Fall 2013!
-Ending Male Pain: A Man’s Guide by Isa Herrera, MSPT shares her excellent pelvic floor rehabilitation program for men struggling with pelvic, gential and sexual pain.
+- Ending Male Pain: A Man’s Guide by Isa Herrera, MSPT shares her excellent pelvic floor rehabilitation program for men struggling with pelvic, gential and sexual pain.
 Like her book for women, it contains dozens of easy, helpful exercises, massage techniques and self-care therapies without drugs or surgery.